AppertaFoundation/openeyes/README.md

 ## Command Line Options

-To allow for multiple environments to be built at the same time the hostname and the servername (used in the VM GUI to identify machines) can be changed via the command line as below when building the VM:
+(OPTIONAL) To allow for multiple environments to be built at the same time the hostname and the servername (used in the VM GUI to identify machines) can be changed via the command line as below when building the VM:

 	--hostname="openeyes.dev.local"
 	--servername="My Open Eyes Dev Server"